Pulse Chats with Uche Umolu, The Founder of The Consent Workshop Part 1

 The Consent Workshop is, “a foundation that seeks to deconstruct the rape culture that exists in our nation and in the minds of our people.”

-On a day just before the International Women’s Day 2019, Umolu talks to Pulse about herself, her perspective on feminism, rape, the power of public shaming as an instrument against rape, The Consent Workshop, the importance of a Sex Offenders’ Registry, her multiple Twitter suspensions and her hopes and aspirations.
+The day before the International Women’s Day 2019, Umolu talks to Pulse about herself, her perspective on feminism, rape, the power of public shaming as an instrument against rape, The Consent Workshop, the importance of a Sex Offenders’ Registry, her multiple Twitter suspensions and her hopes and aspirations.

 Feminism means more than a movement to me.
 It's the transcendence of gender norms and roles to realize your full potential.
 Feminism, most importantly, it’s about the complete destruction of patriarchy.
 No sugar coating about it - the patriarchy must be eliminated.